Glennis Muldoon, LMSW

-Currently accepting new clients on a case by case basis.
+Currently accepting new clients on a case by case basis and for a waitlist.

 What’s therapy with me like?
 My main clinical focuses include Body-Focused Repetitive Behaviors (BFRBs, including hair pulling, skin picking, nail and cheek biting), anxiety disorders, and grief.
 My therapeutic style is eclectic.
 I use mindfulness-based techniques like Dialectic Behavioral Therapy (DBT), strengths-based approaches like Solution-Focused Therapy, and expressive arts in addition to other cognitive-behavioral modalities.

 These modalities provide a good therapeutic structure and opportunities for skill building while also being flexible enough to meet my clients’ individual, unique needs.
 I believe clients are the experts of their own experiences and I prefer approaches that are person-centered.

 How I’ve kept learning… Certificate programs, participation in conferences, reading books, and listening to mental health and social justice podcasts all help me grow as a social worker and person.
 I’m currently working on a certificate program through the TLC Foundation for Body-Focused Repetitive Behaviors’ Virtual Professional Training Institute and reading Resmaa Menakem’s My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.

 Who do I work with?
 I have worked with clients across the life span and enjoy working with youth over 7, teenagers, and caregivers, as well as adults of all ages.
 I specialize in individual and family therapy.